escaso/d0z0/README.md

 ## `gun.py`
 `gun.py` generates input gun samples and runs the HEPMC3 gun on them.
 As it is right now, `gun.py` is formatted to produce a single particle muon gun at different theta ranges and run these guns on different momentum ranges.
 Consequently, adjust the following parameters:
 - Below the imports section:
   - set `d0z0_path` to be the global path to the directory that was created by cloning this repository.
 - In `__main__`:
   - `theta_ranges`: These are the theta values at which the single particle gun will be shot at.
   - `mom_ranges`: These are the momentum values which the particles will move at.
   - `particle_id`: Select which particle you want to shoot.
 In this case, `13` is for anti-muon.
 You can find a pdg dictionary at the top of the file.
   - `nevents`: Number of events generated per theta value, per momentum value.
   - `npart`: Number of particles contained in each event.

 ## `d0z0.py`
+`d0z0.py` generates the detector response to these events, analyzes the results, and plots this analysis.
+To be adjusted:
+- Below the imports section:
+  - again, set `d0z0_path` to be the global path to the directory that was created by cloning this repository.
+  - also set `ceph_path` to be the global path to your ceph directory, or any other directory with sufficient storage for the files created.
+It is computationally cheaper to store these files rather than recreate them each time.
+- In `__main__`:
+  - If you are running different iterations of the same geometry configuration but changing only one parameter, you can set the name of the parameter in `subsystem` (string), the layer you are changing in `layer` (int) and its value in `radius` (float).
+These parameters are necessary when planning to run `r_vs_res.py` but unnecessary otherwise.
+    - For example, if you want to study the relationship of the first layer of the IDEA vertex detector inner barrel layer 1 and the d0/z0 resolution, the `subsystem` will be `"VTXIB"`, the `layer` will be `1`, and the `radius` will be `11.7`, `13.7`, `15.7`, etc.
+  - Alternatively, if you will not be running `r_vs_res.py`, you can leave `layer = -1` and `radius = -1`.
+You can still take advantage of the `.json` file created by specifying what kind of analysis you are performing in `subsystem`.
+For example, `"long_barrel"`, `"short_barrel"`, etc.